Dr Luca Bosetti PhD, PGDip, UKCP, CPJA, CP-UK

 I offer both short and long-term therapy and I use a flexible and in-depth approach that values individual differences and gives importance to the unique circumstances behind each person's distress and difficulties.

-My way of working is particularly suited for clients who wish to find their bearings while going through a time of crisis and/or for clients who wish to examine their life to address issues that have affected them over time.
+My way of working is suited for clients who are looking for help to find their bearings while going through a time of crisis and/or for clients who wish to examine their life more fully to address issues that have affected them over time.

 Training, qualifications & experience